gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproductive_health.md

 </tbody>
 </table>

-6. Read the given statements and select the correct option.
+6.Read the given statements and select the correct option.

 Statement 1: Diaphragms, cervical caps